DrWize/spotify-cli-mac/README.md

 # Displaying Lyrics
 In order to be able to use the `lyrics` command, you will need to get a `Client Access Token` for the `Genius API`.
-Sign up for API access here: https://genius.com/api-clients
+Sign up for API access here: https://genius.com/api-clients Generate the'CLIENT ACCESS TOKEN' and paste the result into `~/.spotify-cli-config.json`

 Once you have your client access token, edit the `~/.spotify-cli-config.json` with `GeniusAPIClientKey` key